What is a sublet?

 - You are not entitled to your security deposit until the lease expires.

 - Post your sublet on the Housing Database as listing.
 In addition, create a roommate profile stating your room will be available soon.
-Roommates profiles are visible by students at nearby colleges, in addition to Northeastern students.
+Roommate profiles are visible by students at nearby colleges, in addition to Northeastern students.

 - Search roommate profiles to see listings from other University students nearby that are in need of housing.
 Message students directly that you think would be a good fit.

-- Use the Housing Database to find a sublet.
-Under the Housing tab, you can filter using the ‘Sublet’ option.
+- Use the Housing Database to find a sublet (under the Housing tab, you can filter using the ‘Sublet’ option).

 - Make sure your sub-lessor (student currently living in the apartment) has the landlord’s permission in writing to sublet their place.